-However, you might find that your blocked nose gets worse at night, or that it is actually runny during the day but becomes blocked as soon as you go to bed – why is this?
+Some people find that their blocked nose gets worse at night or that it is actually runny during the day but then feels blocked as soon as they go to bed so why is this the case?

 Why does my blocked nose get worse at night?

 Rather than it being the time of day that influences your nasal symptoms, in many cases it is the simple act of lying down that causes a blocked nose.
-That’s because when you lie down in bed, your body is no longer able to drain mucus out of your nose through your throat, because gravity isn’t working in the right direction anymore.
+That’s because when you lie down in bed, your body is no longer able to drain mucus out of your nose through your throat as gravity simply isn’t working in the right direction anymore.
 As a result, if you’re suffering from a blocked nose it could suddenly get worse at night when you lie down in bed.

 What else could be causing it?

-Although the issues discussed can lead to a blocked nose, there are other causes of a blocked nose.
-So, what are these and why can they make your blocked nose worse at night?
+Although the issues discussed can lead to a blocked nose, there are other things that contribute to the problem as well.
+So, what are these and why would they make your blocked nose worse at night?

-First hand smoking or passive smoking, pollen and various allergens, such as dust and animal hair, can cause issues for many of us.
-It is surprising how many allergens we can be exposed to each daym especially during the hayfever season.
-They collect on our clothes and hair, and by the time night comes around, levels can be at their peak.
+Smoking, passive smoking, pollen and various allergens such as dust and animal dander, can cause issues for many of us.
+It is surprising how many allergens we can be exposed to each day, especially during the hayfever season.
+They collect on our clothes and hair and, by the time night comes around, levels can be at their peak.

-- Dust mites are a common allergen and often forgotten as a cause of a blocked nose at night.
+- Dust mites are a common allergen but are often forgotten as a cause of a blocked nose at night.
 If this is an issue it is important that bed covers and sheets are washed regularly and that a dust mite protector is used on the mattress.

-Sinuses are are air-filled cavities in your face.
-We do not fully understand why they exist, but one possible reason is so that our voices are more resonant and louder.
-Sinusitis is inflammation of these cavities – this may arise as a temporary symptom of a cold or flu, or become more prolonged or chronic.
+The sinuses are air-filled cavities in your face.
+We do not fully understand why they exist, but one possible reason is that it makes our voices resonant and loud.
+Sinusitis occurs when these cavities become inflamed – this may arise as a temporary symptom of a cold or flu, but can become more prolonged or chronic.

-Inflammation in the sinuses leads to an increase in the amount of mucus secreted, and as this collects in the upper nasal passages, a blocked nose results.
-Symptoms can be worse at night, and be affected by posture or your sleeping position.
+Inflammation in the sinuses leads to an increase in the amount of mucus secreted, and as this collects in the upper nasal passages, a blocked nose develops.
+Symptoms can be worse at night, and can be affected by posture or your sleeping position.

-- A normal bout of sinusitus should only last a week and clear on its own without any assistance from a GP or the need for antibotics.
-Over-the-counter decongestants, taken orally, can be helpful but remember that many contain caffeine or other stimulants which may keep you awake and hence, should not be taken near bedtime.
+- A normal bout of sinusitis only lasts a week or so and should clear on its own without any assistance from antibiotics or a GP.
+Over-the-counter decongestants, taken orally, can be helpful but remember that many contain caffeine or other stimulants which may keep you awake and hence, should not be taken near bedtime

 - Home remedies may also offer some help to those with a blocked nose.
-Breathing in the steam from a hot shower helps by liquefying mucus and unblocking nasal passages.
-Similarly many people find it useful to use a bowl of steaming water, placing their head over the bowl with a towel covering, and inhaling slowly and deeply.
-A few drops of a menthol or eucalyptus oil added to the hot water can improve the decongestant action.
+Breathing in the steam from a hot shower helps to liquefy mucus and therefore unblocks the nasal passages.
+Similarly, many people find it beneficial to use a bowl of steaming water, placing their head over the bowl with a towel covering, and inhaling slowly and deeply.
+A few drops of Po-Ho oil added to the hot water can improve the decongestant action

-- As with so many other ailments, drinking plenty of fluid is also beneficial.
-This helps to keep mucus thin and reduce the swelling in your sinuses.
+- As with so many other ailments, drinking plenty of water is also beneficial.
+This helps to keep mucus thin and reduce the swelling in your sinuses

-- Avoid alcohol – this relaxes (dilates) your blood vessels and increase swelling of tissues in your upper nasal passages, which is something you don’t want if you have a blocked nose.
+- Avoid alcohol as this relaxes (dilates) your blood vessels and therefore causes the tissues in your upper nasal passages to swell which is something you don’t want if you have a blocked nose.

 3. Dry dusty air

-Air containing little or no moisture can be a cause of a blocked nose especially at night.
-As your nasal passages become increasingly dry, nasal tissues over-produce mucus in compensation, in an effort to keep itself moist.
-This overproduction leads to a blocked nose.
+Air containing little or no moisture can be a cause of a blocked nose, especially at night.
+As your nasal passages become increasingly dry, the nasal tissues over-produce mucus in an effort to keep the area moist and this leads to a blocked nose.

 4. Physical obstruction

-Here, we are not talking about a pea up a child’s nose.
-There are two main physical causes for a blocked nose and both can be worse at night:
+No, we are not talking about a pea up a child’s nose, instead there are two main causes of a blocked nose and both can be worse at night.

-Nasal polyps – these are small growths of extra tissue in the nasal passages.
+The first is nasal polyps which are small growths of tissue in the nasal passages.
 They arise as a result of chronic inflammation such as with allergic rhinitis or sinusitis.

 The second issue is called a deviated septum which basically means that the bones in the nose are not in the right place.
-It may arise as a congenital malformation or injury (typically a rugby injury), leading to blockage of the nasal passages.
+This may arise as a congenital malformation or injury (typically a rugby injury) and leads to a blockage of the nasal passages.

-- Home remedies such as steaming the nasal passageways may of course be used.
+- You could use home remedies such as steaming to help clear the nasal passageways

-- In addition, avoid any potential allergens as much as possible and drink plenty of fluids.
+- Avoid any potential allergens as much as possible

 6. Children and blocked noses

-The main cause of blocked noses in children are viral infections.
-Children are much more likely to pick up bugs as their immune systems are still developing and consequently, resistance to infection is low.
-In addition, a child’s nasal passageways are narrow and easily obstructed, so any swelling of the nasal tissues makes a blocked nose more likely.
+Viral infections are the most common cause of a blocked nose amongst children.
+Children are much more likely to pick up bugs as their immune systems are still developing and, consequently, their resistance to infection is low.
+In addition, a child’s nasal passageways are narrow and are easily obstructed, so any swelling of the nasal tissues makes a blocked nose more likely.

-- Place a few drops of menthol based essential oils on the front of clothing at the top of the chest just under the neck.
+- Place a few drops of Po-Ho oil on the front of your clothing, just at the top of the chest and under the neck.
 The vapours released will be inhaled and this will help to relieve congestion

-- For many children with a blocked nose sleep will be disrupted and so keeping the bedroom humid will help.
-One easy way of doing this is to place bowls of steaming hot water around the child at bedtime.
-Again, it can help to place a few drops of menthol based oils will help.
+- For many children with a blocked nose sleep will be disrupted and so keeping the bedroom humid will help to ease their discomfort.
+One easy way of doing this is to place several bowls of steaming hot water around the child at bedtime.
+Again, it can help to place a few drops of Po-Ho oil into the water